Charlotte Flair: Raw Women's Champion (2016–2017)

-Following WrestleMania 32, Charlotte began a feud with Natalya, successfully defending the title against her on the April 11, 2016, episode of Raw.
-Due to the disqualification ending, a rematch took place at Payback on May 1, where she defeated Natalya after referee Charles Robinson ended the match as Charlotte held Natalya in the sharpshooter, even though Natalya had not submitted, in a reference to the infamous "shoot screwjob" the Montreal Screwjob.
+Following WrestleMania 32, Flair began a feud with Natalya, successfully defending the title against her on the April 11, 2016, episode of Raw.
+Due to the disqualification ending, a rematch took place at Payback on May 1, where she defeated Natalya after referee Charles Robinson ended the match as Flair held Natalya in the sharpshooter, even though Natalya had not submitted, in a reference to the infamous "shoot screwjob" the Montreal Screwjob.
 After the match, both Natalya and Bret Hart, who was in Natalya's corner, applied the Sharpshooter on Charlotte and Ric Flair.
 At Extreme Rules on May 22, Charlotte retained her title against Natalya in a submission match after a distraction provided by Dana Brooke who was dressed as Flair.
-The following night on Raw, Charlotte turned on her father by claiming she no longer needed him, further aligning herself with Brooke who would be dubbed as her protege.
-At Money in the Bank on June 19, Charlotte and Brooke defeated Natalya and Lynch in a tag team match.
-On the June 20 episode of Raw, Charlotte retained her title over Paige with help of Brooke, with the two attacking Paige after the match, which ended with Banks making the save.
+The following night on Raw, Flair turned on her father by claiming she no longer needed him, further aligning herself with Brooke who would be dubbed as her protege.
+At Money in the Bank on June 19, Flair and Brooke defeated Natalya and Lynch in a tag team match.
+On the June 20 episode of Raw, Flair retained her title over Paige with help of Brooke, with the two attacking Paige after the match, which ended with Banks making the save.
 This led to a tag team match the following week, where Banks and Paige scored the victory.
 On July 24 at Battleground, Charlotte and Brooke were defeated by Banks and the debuting Bayley.

-After being drafted to the Raw brand as part of the 2016 WWE draft on July 19, Charlotte made her first appearance for the brand on the July 25 episode of Raw, where she lost the WWE Women's Championship to Sasha Banks, ending her reign at 113 days.
-On August 21 at SummerSlam, Charlotte competed against Banks in a rematch for the title, in which Flair was victorious, becoming a two-time champion.
-At Clash of Champions on September 25, Charlotte retained the title (which had been renamed Raw Women's Championship after the creation of the SmackDown Women's Championship) in a triple threat match against Banks and Bayley.
-However, Charlotte dropped the title to Banks once again in the main event of the October 3 episode of Raw.
-Around this time, Charlotte's ring name was lengthened to Charlotte Flair.
+After being drafted to the Raw brand as part of the 2016 WWE draft on July 19, Flair made her first appearance for the brand on the July 25 episode of Raw, where she lost the WWE Women's Championship to Sasha Banks, ending her reign at 113 days.
+On August 21 at SummerSlam, Flair competed against Banks in a rematch for the title, in which Flair was victorious, becoming a two-time champion.
+At Clash of Champions on September 25, Flair retained the title (which had been renamed Raw Women's Championship after the creation of the SmackDown Women's Championship) in a triple threat match against Banks and Bayley.
+However, Flair dropped the title to Banks once again in the main event of the October 3 episode of Raw.
+Around this time, Flair's ring name was lengthened to Charlotte Flair.